Penglai-Enclave/Penglai-doc/source/Getting-started/intro.rst

 Tutorial
 ----------
-The tutorials for Penglai Enclave, including all basic functions provided by Penglai.
+The tutorials for Penglai Enclave, which introduce the enclave usages and basic functionalities.

 * :doc:`Tutorials <../Tutorials/Tutorial-index>`